Topics Map > Media Delivery > Engage

-Students who do not wish to use and be charged for Engage materials should either enroll in a course section that is not making use of Engage, or follow the opt-out procedure.
+Students who do not wish to use and be charged for Engage materials may either opt-out or enroll in a course section that is not making use of Engage.

 A student that has opted out will see a waiver applied to their account in the amount of the Engage eText/DLT fee for that course.

 Refunds for students who drop from a class with an Engage fee will receive a refund consistent with the tuition and fee refund schedule, up to the 100% tuition refund deadline.